turingschool/front-end-curriculum/lessons/cross-browser-compat.md

 When asking yourself the above questions, you also need to put thought into what kind of audience you're serving.
 This will have an affect on how much time, effort and other resources you put behind supporting another platform.
 For example, if you're building a medical app to be used by clinicians who consistently work on Windows with Internet Explorer, you'd likely need to put significant muscle behind supporting older versions of IE. Conversely, because the clinicians work most often from their offices on desktop computers, you might be able to avoid having to support mobile devices and could put less effort into things like responsiveness and a slimmed-down mobile experience.
 While you can make some general, educated guesses about the type of audience you're trying to reach, some teams have dedicated resources for researching these types of demographics.

 ### The Approaches: Progressive Enhancement vs. Graceful Degradation

+At a high-level, there are two popular approaches for tackling the cross-compat problem: progressive enhancement, and graceful degradation.

+**Progressive enhancement** is a strategy where you build your application to work at a baseline level, perhaps somewhere in the middle of the road.
+You establish a basic user experience that all browsers you wish to support will be able to provide.
+Then you progressively build in more advanced functionality that will be available for platforms that can leverage it.

+**Graceful degradation** means that you are building your application with as many of the latest and greatest bells and whistles you'd like to provide from the start.
+Your default experience is targeted towards the most modern platforms, but then you will degrade it gracefully for older environments - your app will support a lower level of user experience in older browsers.

+While these two approaches usually produce similar results, the big difference between them lies in where your initial priorities are targeted.
+Do you want to start by building the most complex and advanced application possible, then try to "fix" the experience for older platforms?
+(Graceful Degradation) Or do you want to nail down the basic user experience for lesser, maybe more common environments, and slowly extend and advance it for future platforms?
+(Progressive Enhancement)

 __________________________________________